-Wondering where ransomware comes from is akin to asking the origin of computer malware.
-Virtually all computer programs are developed with codes based on several programming languages.
+Wondering where does ransomware comes from is appreciated asking the origin of laptop malware.
+Nearly all laptop programs are developed with codes supported by many programming languages.

 Where does ransomware come from?
 As you have read above, ransomware is a malicious computer program like other malware you may know.
 Ransomware developers are cybercriminals whose primary intention is to attack computer users, encrypt their data and request a ransom.

 Ransomware began in 1989.
 The first attack was best known as the AIDS Trojan.
 This is because the attack targeted attendees of an AIDS seminar organized by the World Health Organization (WHO).
 The creator of the ransomware, who was also an AIDS researcher tricked the attendees into believing the diskettes he distributed contained information about AIDS.
 But the original content was malicious codes that ceased the attendees’ files.
-This attack was neutralized, and the ransom avoided, but it sets the pace for today’s rampant ransomware attacks.
-Of course, the methods of spreading ransomware follow the same pattern of tricking users into thinking the content contains useful information.
+This attack was neutralized, and also the ransom avoided, however it sets the pace for today’s rampant ransomware attacks.
+Of course, the strategies of spreading ransomware follow the constant pattern of tricking users into thinking the content contains helpful info.

 What About Ransomware Today?